mpiwg-abi/specification-text-draft/Chapter.md

 `path/abi/lib/libmpi.so` indicate to the user that these files are associated with the MPI standard ABI.

+*Advice to users:*
+Applications must not mix different MPI ABIs.
+If implementations provide both the standard ABI and an implementation-specific ABI, applications must compile and link against only one of these.
+*(End of advice to users.)*

 ## The Status Object

 The `MPI_Status` object is a 256-bit struct containing 8 integers: the three